Engee documentation

 readavailable(IOS) # reads available data from the I/O buffer and returns it

-readbytes! - performs a read of at most nb bytes from stream to b, returning the number of bytes read.
+readbytes! — reads no more than nb bytes from stream to b, returning the number of bytes to be read.

 Details

-The readbytes! function reads at most n bytes from stream and writes them to the data array.
-If n is not specified, it reads the number of bytes equal to the length of the array.
-It then returns the number of bytes read.
+Function readbytes! reads no more than n bytes from the stream and writes them to the data array.
+If n if not specified, it reads the number of bytes equal to the length of the array.
+Then it returns the number of bytes read.
 If fewer bytes are available in the stream than requested, only the available number of bytes will be read.

 IOS=open("sample1.json", "r") # opens the file in read mode and writes it to the contents of the IOS I/O buffer